-Medical Assistant School Program in Crystal Lake & Libertyville, Illinois
+53 Week* Medical Assistant Program in Crystal Lake & Libertyville, Illinois

-The Medical Assisting Program at First Institute, taught at both our Crystal Lake and Libertyville campuses, provides the hands-on training, practical experience and industry support it takes to pursue a rewarding healthcare career.
+Becoming a qualified medical assistant takes hard work, but we make it easier to get closer to your dreams of helping others.
+Available at both our Crystal Lake and Libertyville campuses, we provide the hands-on training, practical experience and industry support it takes to pursue a rewarding healthcare career.

-Our Medical Assisting Program includes a 160 clock hour (10-week) externship in a local medical office setting, working with real patients and getting to know health care providers in the community.
+Our medical assisting program includes a 160-hour (10-week) externship in a medical office setting, which allows you to work with real patients and healthcare providers in the local community.

 - Anatomy, Physiology and Pathology